How The Foodservice Equipment Industry Is Changing

 This is most evident in the UK and the US, where the appetite for chains has been dwindling fast.
-More than 600 chain restaurants closed in the US in 2018, with commentators describing it as a “restaurant apocalypse”.
-Strada, Carluccio’s, Prezzo, Byron and Café Rouge are just some of the major chains that have closed dozens of their outlets in the UK over the last couple of years.
+More than 16000 chain restaurants have closed in the UK so far in 2020, with commentators describing it as a “restaurant apocalypse”.
+Strada, Carluccio’s, Prezzo, Byron and Café Rouge are just some of the major chains that have closed dozens of their outlets in the UK this year.
 Most recently, the Boporan Restaurant Group announced that it would close a third of its Giraffe and Ed’s Diner branches, and Jamie Oliver’s restaurant empire entered administration.
 Today only three Jamie’s Italian outlets remain—all at Gatwick Airport.

 The casual dining picture is somewhat different across the rest of Europe, but that’s because the rest of Europe was never as obsessed with chains.
 In France and Spain, restaurant chains are comparatively absent.
 The reasons for this may be cultural or economic or a combination of the two.
 Italy—frequently hailed home of the best food money can buy—is dominated by local, independent, family-run trattorias rather than chains.
 Germany, too, is a country that has long favoured independent eateries.

 Tastes Have Changed

 The declining importance of chains is because diners’ tastes have changed, particularly among millennials.
 People are more discerning and are constantly looking for something new or different.
 There is an increased desire for ‘artisan’ or ‘speciality’ concepts and preferences for healthier and less processed foods.
 Veganism, too, is booming.
 Meat, fish, dairy and eggs have disappeared from some menus altogether, replaced by increasingly innovative reimaginings of plant-based ingredients.